Arca (musician): Influences

 During her childhood, Ghersi cites her brother's music collection as heavily influencing her.
-His collection included Aphex Twin, Squarepusher and Björk as heavily influencing her.
+His collection included Aphex Twin, Squarepusher and Björk.
 The American composer and electronic musician Wendy Carlos has also been a major influence.

 According to Ghersi, Björk inspired her to use her voice prominently on her eponymous third studio album, and also helped her "find" her voice, following the development of a creative partnership between the pair.
 She has also cited her love for pop music which influenced the making of Kick I. Arca also cites Madonna as an influence, saying: "I don't know if I can overstate how major Madonna's music and persona were in my household".

 She cited German composer Richard Wagner's Der Ring des Nibelungen as a primary inspiration for the Kick series and called nightclubs the place she found a "home".
 Remezcla's Alberto De La Roza noted the influence of reggaeton on Ghersi's work.

 Visuals

 From 2012 to 2018, Ghersi often collaborated with Jesse Kanda on the visual aspect of her albums.
 He created the album artwork for her albums Xen (2014), Mutant (2015) and Arca (2017).
 She also collaborated with German photographer and director Daniel Sannwald to create her music videos.

 For the Kick series, Frederik Heyman created the album artwork for all of the albums except for Kick I, which was created by her, Catalan artist Carlota Guerrero and Spanish multimedia artist Carlos Sáez.

 Ghersi's visuals for covers, music videos and packaging are, at times, sexually explicit or intentionally unsettling.
 In particular, the imagery featured in the artwork for Ghersi's single "Vanity" and the music video for her single "Thievery" were marked as NSFW, the former of which, resulted in a temporary ban on her Instagram account.
 Arca's music video for "Reverie" (directed by Jesse Kanda) is age-restricted on YouTube for its graphic, violent imagery and sexual content.

+Ghersi later developed a painting practice alongside her musical and visual work.
+In April 2026, her Angels series was exhibited at the Institute of Contemporary Arts (ICA) in London, in what The Guardian described as her first institutional exhibition.
+The paintings were created using materials including oil and acrylic paint, spray paint, marker, glitter, latex and melted plastic.
+Ghersi said she had begun painting while experiencing burnout from music and as a way of reconnecting with her earlier creative enthusiasm.

+Mutants1000000 community

+In March 2020, Arca launched a private Discord server named "Mutants1000000", which quickly evolved into a self-governing creative collective of fans, artists, and collaborators.
+In May and June 2020, the community mobilized to release the first volumes of the Mutants Mixtape series, a collection of collaborative charity albums raising funds for queer, trans, and racial justice organizations.